ioerror/highctidh/src/README.md

 [https://github.com/actions/runner-images/blob/main/images/windows/Windows2022-Readme.md](available
 as a part of the CI configuration).

-The Python module on Windows is functional when installed with `pip` under MSYS using MINGW64 and `gcc` as provided by `mingw-w64-ucrt-x86_64-gcc`.
-This is tested in `windows-msys-python-pip-test.yml`.

-Building and performing minimal testing manually requires using `bash` as provided by `git` on Windows, GNU `make`, and `clang` using the following
+Building the C library and performing minimal testing manually requires using `bash` as provided by `git` on Windows, GNU `make`, and `clang` using the following commands:
-commands:
 ```
 export HIGHCTIDH_PORTABLE=1
 export WINDOWS=1